cloxnu/ConvenientImagePicker/README.md

-pickerViewController.isDarkMode = false // A Boolean value that determines whether darkmode enable. pickerViewController.isSwitchDarkAutomately = true // A Boolean value that determines whether darkmode can switched automately. (only iOS 13 valid) pickerViewController.initialSelectedIndex = [0,1,2,3,4] // A set of index of selected image when the picker appears.
+pickerViewController.isDarkMode = false // A Boolean value that determines whether darkmode enable. pickerViewController.isSwitchDarkAutomately = true // A Boolean value that determines whether darkmode can switched automately. (only iOS 13 valid) pickerViewController.initialSelectedIndex = [0,1,2,3,4] // A set of index of selected image when the picker appears. pickerViewController.isAnimated = true // A Boolean value that determines whether the appear animation exists. pickerViewController.customSelectedImage // A selectedImage type value that relates to the image of selected picture. pickerViewController.isSupportLandscape = true // A Boolean value that determines whether the ability of landscape exists.
 ```

 ### when 'isSimpleMode = false'